KoenDavidSnelten/Research_Methods/README.md

 ### Commands used:

 Uses word_finder.py to find the words over a given day.

-ssh s4568966@karora.let.rug.nl 'zless ../../net/corpora/twitter2/Tweets/2012/{07/201207{29..31},08/201208{01..03}}:10.out.gz | ../../net/corpora/twitter2/tools/tweet2tab -i date text' | py word_finder.py
+This is an example, change the s-number to your own. ssh s4568966@karora.let.rug.nl 'zless ../../net/corpora/twitter2/Tweets/2012/{07/201207{29..31},08/201208{01..03}}:10.out.gz | ../../net/corpora/twitter2/tools/tweet2tab -i date text' | py word_finder.py
+You then need to fill in your password.
+An then fill in your MFA.

+The other commands can be viewed in the excel file.